Craftit7/Quizizz-cheat-2021/README.md

 # Quizizz-cheat-2021
 This one works lol

-## You need to run the script each time you join a new quiz, If you want to load it automatically every time, [button url="http://www.google.com"]
+## Note

-!
+You need to run the script each time you join a new quiz, If you want to load it automatically every time, (install my extension)[Work In Progress]!
 (Free of ads and free to use)

-Steps:-
+## Steps

 - After the first question loads:
 - Press F12 or ctrl+shift+i
 - then goto console